 The Chusky is a mixed breed dog — a cross between the Chow Chow and Siberian Husky dog breeds.
 Curious, headstrong, and loving, these dogs inherited some of the best qualities from both of their parents.

 Chuskies go by several different names, including Chow Husky, Husky Chow, and Chowski.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and breed specific rescues, so remember to adopt!
 Don’t shop!

 These adorable, fluffy dogs are intelligent and somewhat stubborn, which doesn’t make them ideal matches for novice owners.
 They can also grow very protective of their owners and make excellent watch dogs.
 If you want a smart dog who enjoys training, lots of exercise, and of course, lots of cuddles, then the Chusky might be the right dog for you.

-See below for all Chusky facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Chuskies!

 Chusky Mixed Dog Breed Pictures